mhweiner/autorel/docs/configuration-options.md

 - {name: 'main'}
 ```

-The above will release to the `latest` channel on NPM.
+The above will release to the `latest` channel on npm.
 If you want to release to a different channel (making it a pre-release), you can specify it like so:

 ```yaml
 branches: